FlorentLM/pytinybvh/README.md

 - [ ] Top-Level Acceleration Structure (TLAS) Support for instancing
 - [ ] Support for more `tinybvh` build presets and layouts (BVH8, etc)

+## Remarks

+### A Note on concurrency and custom geometry

+While `intersect_batch` and `is_occluded_batch` are highly parallel for standard triangle meshes, they currently operate in a single-threaded (serial) mode for BVHs created from custom geometry (`from_aabbs` and `from_points`).

+This is a limitation related to the underlying C++ callback mechanism.
+To provide the geometry data (like AABB or sphere positions) to the intersection functions during traversal, `pytinybvh` uses `thread_local` storage.
+This is fine for handling data for a single thread, but it prevents multiple threads from safely processing different batches of custom geometry simultaneously.

+The long-term solution would be for `tinybvh` to support passing a `void* userdata` pointer through its callbacks, to allwo re-entrant thread-safe functions.

 ## Acknowledgements